jsbnr/nr-custom-viz-lab/readme.md

 Observe the changes in the browser.
 You should find the chosen rate is always properly applied now.

-> Its a common issue with React components to need to think carefully about what changes to props will casue re rendering.
+> Its a common issue with React components to need to think carefully about what changes to props will cause re-rendering.
 By using an effect we reduce the number of times the `query` changes, which in turn reduces the actual number of backend queries made by the component.

 [Full index.js code from Part 9](part9.js)

-## Part 10 - Deploying the visuazliation and adding to a dashbaord
+## Part 10 - Deploying the visualization and adding to a dashbaord

 The visualization is (almost!) complete, lets deploy it and add to a dashbaord.